-The MDA/ALS Center of Hope is a pioneer of the multidisciplinary approach, in which professionals from many disciplines coordinate to provide an integrated care plan for each individual.
+The MDA/ALS Center of Hope at Temple University Lewis Katz School of Medicine is a pioneer of the multidisciplinary approach, in which professionals from many disciplines coordinate to provide an integrated care plan for each individual.
 Read more about the role of each specialty and meet our clinic staff below!

 The medical staff consists of neurologists who are experts in the field of neuromuscular diseases.
 Their first goal is to determine the diagnosis of amyotrophic lateral sclerosis.
 This will be done by performing a throrough neurological exam, requesting a variety of diagnostic tests, and reviewing your clinical history.
 During your visits, they will respond to your questions, provide symptomatic treatments, discuss clinical trials, and communicate with the other team members to ensure all recommendations are being incorporated into the treatment plan.